 Make it modular

 Your lure selection should be fluid, following seasonal and location changes.
-When the water temperature is in the 40s, for example, you’ll want more jerkbaits and fewer frogs.
-The easiest way to do that is with a modular tackle storage system that uses similar containers that can be easily swapped out of your boat or tackle bag.
+For example, when the water temperature is in the 40s, you’ll want more jerkbaits and fewer frogs.
+The easiest way is with a modular tackle storage system that uses similar containers that can be easily swapped out of your boat or tackle bag.

-Hard baits require hard boxes such as Plano’s utility boxes or Flambeau’s Tuff Tainer boxes.
-They come in a variety of sizes and some are designed for specific lures such as spinnerbaits.
+Hard baits require boxes such as Plano’s utility boxes or Flambeau’s Tuff Tainer boxes.
+They come in various sizes; some are designed for specific lures such as spinnerbaits.
 Most have dividers to customize compartment sizes to your tackle.

-Limit each box to one type of lure such as crankbaits, topwaters or jigs.
-Then, within each box, organize by color — natural, dark and bright.
-If you have a favorite odd ball color, set a single compartment aside for it.
+Limit each box to one type of lure, such as crankbaits, topwaters, or jigs.
+Then, within each box, organized by the color — natural, dark and bright.
+If you have a favorite oddball color, set a single compartment aside for it.

-There are plenty of bags and binders on the market for storing soft-plastic lures.
-But an easy and affordable option is 1-gallon resealable plastic bags, which are watertight, when closed.
+Plenty of bags and binders are on the market for storing soft-plastic lures.
+But an easy and affordable option is 1-gallon resealable plastic bags, which are watertight when closed.
 Their contents can be seen no matter how they are stowed.
-That makes finding what you need easier than with other bags, that you may have to tumble to even find a label…especially if there are more than one of the same kind.
+That makes finding what you need easier than with other bags, that you may have to fumble even to find a label…especially if there are more than one of the same kind.
 Dedicate at least one to each style of soft-plastic lure.

-You need to be ready for the “unknowns” that you encounter while fishing, so make room in your boat or bag for a catch-all box.
+You need to be ready for the “unknowns” you encounter while fishing, so make room for a catch-all box in your boat or bag.
 Here, you can keep a potpourri of lures.
-In this box, include a new one you want to try and one of something that just might work, if the conditions get right.
-That way you can feel prepared while leaving the rest at home.
+In this box, include a new one you want to try and one of something that just might work if the conditions get right.
+That way, you can feel prepared while leaving the rest at home.

 Out with the old

-The problem is never too much tackle, it’s lacking direct access to the lure that you need.
-All these choices can cloud your on-the-water decisions, so instead of noticing changes that affect bass, you’re deciding which hue of chartreuse crankbait to tie on next.
-You need to cull down to the lures that work best in the situations that you fish.
-Herenis where this system shines brightest.
+The problem is never too much to tackle.
+It’s lacking direct access to the lure that you need.
+All these choices can cloud your on-the-water decisions, so instead of noticing changes affecting bass, you’re deciding which hue of chartreuse crankbait to tie next.
+You must cull down to the lures that work best in your fishing situations.
+Here is where this system shines brightest.

 Go through your lures, removing those that weren’t used or didn’t catch bass during the previous season.
 You’ll have to decide where these lures go.
 Some might be damaged and go straight into the trash.
-Those that are a multitude of favorite lures or have caught bass in the distant past can be stored at home.
+Those with many favorite lures or who have caught bass in the distant past can be stored at home.
 If you’re working on reducing the number of lures, consider passing some along to a young angler.